 What does a full-stack developer do?

-A full-stack developer builds both the front end (what users see and interact with) and the back end (servers, APIs, databases, and business logic) of a web or mobile application.
-Instead of needing separate specialists, one full-stack engineer can take a feature from UI mockup to deployed, working code — which is why they're a favorite for startups, MVPs, and small product teams that need to move fast.
+A full-stack developer builds both the front end and the back end of an app.
+The front end is what users see and interact with.
+On the back end sit the servers, APIs, databases, and business logic.
+So instead of hiring separate specialists, you get one engineer who can take a feature from mockup to deployed code.
+That's why they're a favorite for startups, MVPs, and small teams that need to move fast.

-In practice, "full-stack" means proficiency in a specific stack.
+In practice, "full-stack" means skill in a specific stack.
 The common ones are MERN (MongoDB, Express, React, Node.js), MEAN (with Angular), Django/Python, Ruby on Rails, .NET, and LAMP/PHP (Laravel).
-Decide which stack your product needs before you hire — a brilliant MERN developer isn't automatically the right fit for a Django codebase.
+Therefore, decide which stack your product needs before you hire.
+After all, a brilliant MERN developer isn't automatically right for a Django codebase.

 Full-stack developer skills to look for

 "Full-stack" spans a wide range of ability.
-Use this as your evaluation checklist to separate genuine engineers from surface-level generalists:
+Use this checklist to separate genuine engineers from surface-level generalists:

 - Front-end: a modern framework (React, Angular, or Vue), plus solid HTML, CSS, and responsive design fundamentals.